-Home buyers and homeowners can qualify for a home purchase mortgage loan or a home refinance mortgage after bankruptcy.
+Homebuyers and homeowners can qualify for a home purchase mortgage loan or a home refinance mortgage after bankruptcy.

-- then the waiting period for both the mortgage and bankruptcy starts four years from the bankruptcy discharge date.
+- then the waiting period for both the mortgage and bankruptcy starts four years from the bankruptcy discharge date

-- Before this new 2015 Fannie Mae Guideline, if you had a mortgage or foreclosure part of bankruptcy, the waiting period was four years from the discharge date of the bankruptcy and/or 7 years from the recorded date of the foreclosure which is reflected on the county records.
+Before this new Fannie Mae Guideline, borrowers with mortgage or foreclosure part of bankruptcy, the waiting period did not start until the recorded date of housing event:

 What Do Underwriters Look For On Borrowers With Prior Bankruptcy?